manyamvamsi2/Digital-Forensic-Tools_overview/Digital Forensic Lab Exercises/Ex.No.6 -  Sleuth Kit.md

 #  Ex No - 06: Use Sleuth Kit to Analyze Digital Evidence

-## Description
+## **Aim:**

-The **Sleuth Kit (TSK)** is a powerful collection of command-line tools for digital forensics.
-It allows investigators to analyze disk images and recover digital evidence from various storage devices.
-This document provides a step-by-step guide to using Sleuth Kit on a Windows machine for a forensic analysis.
+To use **The Sleuth Kit (TSK)** command-line tools to analyze a forensic disk image — identify partition layout, enumerate the file system, recover deleted or hidden files, extract file metadata (MAC times), build a timeline of activity, and produce artifacts and reports suitable for forensic investigation.

 ---
+## **Procedure**
 ##  Step 1: Install Sleuth Kit

 1.  **Download Sleuth Kit:**